cosydney/ai-search-tool/README.md

-# Xam - AI-Powered People Search Tool
+# AI-Powered People Search Tool

 A Node.js application that processes CSV files containing people data and uses AI agents to filter and match individuals based on their titles and descriptions.

-## Features

-- CSV file processing for input and output
-- AI-powered title filtering
-- AI verification matching (currently commented out but available)
-- Configurable search criteria
-- Priority-based column ordering in output
-- Environment variable support via dotenv

 ## Prerequisites